sharad-nikam/SolutionMakers-BDD/README.md

 Implement step definitions in the src/test/java directory.

-Customization
+## Customization
 Feel free to customize this framework to suit your specific testing requirements.
-You can add more features, integrations, or modify the existing codebase.
+You can add more features, and integrations, or modify the existing codebase.

-Contributor
+## Contributor
 - Supriya Yadav